colder/phantm/README.markdown

-phpanalysis
+phantm - PHp ANalzer for Type Mistakes
 ======

-**phpanalysis** is a tool that can be used to spot various kinds of mistakes in your PHP applications
+**phantm** is a tool that can be used to spot various kinds of mistakes in your PHP applications.
+Among other things, it will perform a static analysis of the types used in your application, and report any potential mistakes.

 Version
 -------